Get competitive quotes from top companies.See Your Rates

 Below are the major factors that affect life insurance rates.

 Life expectancy at birth in North Carolina is 77.8 years, lower than the life expectancy at birth for the US overall, which is 78.9 years.
-So, if you purchased a 30-year term life policy in North Carolina at age 50, you would be more likely than not to pass away before 80 years of age, the end of the term.
+Say you purchased a 30-year term life policy in North Carolina at age 50.
+You'd be more likely than not to pass away before 80 years of age, the end of the term.

-On the other hand, if you were 30 years old and purchased a 30-year term life policy, you would be well under North Carolina’s life expectancy of 77.8 years old when the policy term ended.
-You’d be a much lower risk to insure and would therefore pay much lower rates than the person in the former example.
+What if you were 30 years old and purchased a 30-year term life policy?
+You'd be well under North Carolina’s life expectancy of 77.8 years old when the policy term ended.
+And you’d be a much lower risk to insure and would therefore pay much lower rates than the person in the former example.

 Driving Record - Car accidents are incredibly common.
 They kill more than 30,000 people per year.
 If someone has a driving record littered with moving violations, they are at an increased risk of a premature demise.
 The result is higher rates.